-Of course having a lower deductible is the savvy decision as it protects you against future expense.
+Of course, having a lower deductible is the savvy decision as it protects you against future expenses.
 But on the other hand, the higher your deductible is, the cheaper the policy will be.
 It all depends on what you can afford and on your current cash flow.

 All this means there are many more factors for you to consider when comparing car insurance providers.
 Make sure to enter as many details as possible when looking for quotes and to think about what might happen in the case of a fire, flood, theft or tornado.